Using configtx.yaml to build a channel configuration¶

 Because the test network is used for development and testing, it uses an ordering service that consists of a single ordering node.
 Networks that are deployed in production should use a multi-node ordering service for security and availability.
 To learn more, see Configuring and operating a Raft ordering service.

 The channel section defines that policies that govern the highest level of the channel configuration.
-For an application channel, these policies govern the hashing algorithm, the data hashing structure used to create new blocks, and the channel capability level.
-In the system channel, these policies also govern the creation or removal of consortiums of peer organizations.
+In an application channel, these policies govern the hashing algorithm, the data hashing structure used to create new blocks, and the channel capability level.

 configtxgen tool reads the channel profiles in the Profiles section to build a channel configuration.
 Each profile uses YAML syntax to gather data from other sections of the file.
 The